 How owners approach the next steps can be drastically different.
 At this point some owners choose to continue building their company because they have unfinished business to tend to before embarking on an external sale.
 For some, they wish to further explore the sale option and continue taking small steps in that direction.

 We’re publishing a second part to this article.
 Watch for it in the coming weeks or sign up for our newsletter so you get notified when it’s published.
-Or, if you think you’re ready to take the steps to get to this stage, give us a confidential call.
+Or, if you think you’re ready to take the steps to get to this stage, give us a confidential call or click the Let’s Talk! button below.